yangjianingpaul/Cloud-Native-WeMedia-Platform/docs/hot_article.md

 - When the App user queries the article list, the article data with high popularity is preferentially queried from redis

-## xxl-job Distributed task scheduling framework
+## a) xxl-job Distributed task scheduling framework

 - The current software architecture has begun to shift to distributed architecture, which divides the single structure into several services, and completes business processing through network interaction between services.
 Under the distributed architecture, a service often deploes multiple instances to run our business, and if task scheduling is run in this distributed system environment, we call it distributed task scheduling **.